 Price: $115.00.
 Payment to attend the required Camp Counselor Leadership Training Camp must be received no later than April 30.

 Oregon Humane Society believes in providing opportunities for children to attend our programs.
 We are committed to serving as many families as possible; however, scholarship funds are limited.
 Typical awards range from 20% – 50% of Counselor Leadership Training Camp tuition.
 Scholarship Applications will open January 14, 2019-January 28, 2019.
-If funds allow, a rolling application window will open on March 5.
+If funds allow, a rolling application window will open on March 4.

 Camp runs from Monday through Friday, from 9:30 am to 4 pm.
 Please arrive no earlier than 9:20 am and plan to be picked up at 4 pm.
 It is very important that campers be picked up on time because we do not have facilities or staff to supervise children after camp is over.
 When camp counselors return to volunteer during their two camp sessions, they will arrive at 9 am.